Grantlab/bio3d/vignettes_devel/pca_vignette/Bio3D_pca.md

 #### Question:

 How would you extract the one-letter amino acid sequence for the loop region mentioned above?
-HINT The `aa321()` function converts between three-letter and one-letter IUPAC amino acid codes.
+HINT: The `aa321()` function converts between three-letter and one-letter IUPAC amino acid codes.

 #### Question: